paulghaddad/baby_site/src/pages/activities-5-6-months/index.md

 First, it exposed our son to a new environment and landscape.
 A house in the middle of the woods offered many new things to look at and explore.
 Second, it gave him practice traveling.
 Above all, it provided family bonding time.

-Having a checklist -- that contains all of the things you need to bring for baby -- was a key learning from this experience.
-A checklist will give you all the peace of mind you need when you’re frantically trying to make it out the door.
+Have a checklist that contains all of the things you need to bring for baby.
+It'll give you all the peace of mind you need when you’re frantically trying to make it out the door.

 **Suggested Item**s: